morgana-x/web-jukebox/README.md

 # Signed Music Jukebox (b1.7.3)
-Requires Babric and StationAPI

-Clientside only mod
+Clientside only babric mod that allows playing custom music on Jukeboxes

 Plays the URL written on a sign attached to the jukebox instead of the Disc!

+Other clients with the mod should also be able to hear the custom music!

 Supported formats: `wav, ogg, mid`